Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 to prevent and counter discrimination, and the mandate of the Special

-beliefs and communities.
+communities.

 6. Referring to its

-2076 (2015) “Freedom of religion and living together in a democratic
+of religion and living together in a democratic society”, the Assembly

-that religious communities and their members are able to exercise
+and their members are able to exercise their right to freedom of

-their right to freedom of religion without impediment or discrimination,
+religion without impediment or discrimination, in accordance with Article 9

-in accordance with Article 9 of the Convention, as well as the right
+of the Convention, as well as the right to freedom of expression

-to freedom of expression and freedom of peaceful assembly.
-This
+and freedom of peaceful assembly.
+This includes the possibility

-includes the possibility to practise their faith publicly and freely,
+to practise their faith publicly and freely, in places of worship

-in places of worship designed for that purpose or in other places
+designed for that purpose or in other places accessible to the public,

-accessible to the public, and to make their opinion publicly known
+and to make their opinion publicly known without being subjected

-without being subjected to censorship or intimidation.
+to censorship or intimidation.

 7. The Assembly also reiterates that education is key to combating

-ignorance, breaking down stereotypes and bias, building trust and
+ignorance, breaking down stereotypes and bias, and building trust

 8. The Assembly refers to the activities carried out by the Council